Gene-Huang/Expected_PRS/README.md

 [compute_global_ePRS folder] The main R function for computing ePRS is in “compute_global_ePRS.R”. “example.R” provides an example for computing global ePRS (using three .csv example files).
 More detailed descriptions of the functions are summarized in README.docx file.

-[simulate_local_ancsestry_genetic_data folder] The “example.R” provides an example for generating global ancestry proportions, local ancestry patterns, and allele counts for individuals of admixed population.
+[simulate_local_ancestry_genetic_data folder] The “example.R” provides an example for generating global ancestry proportions, local ancestry patterns, and allele counts for individuals of admixed population.

 [simulation_studies folder] The main R function for simulation studies is in “main_simulation_code.R”.
 In this code, we provide an example for simulating PRSs, simulating unknow confoundings, and conducting PRS-outcome association analyses.
 More detailed descriptions of the functions are summarized in README.docx file.